-Consistency with the 2009 MDOT Transportation Plan: The US 301 Corridor Improvements would be consistent with MDOT's strategy for System Preservation goals and objectives by maximizing the use of the existing roadway infrastructure and improving the overall performance of the facilities.
+Consistency with the 2014 MDOT Transportation Plan: The US 301 Corridor Improvements would be consistent with MDOT's strategy for System Preservation and Quality of Service goals and objectives by maximizing the use of the existing roadway infrastructure and improving the overall performance of the facilities.
 Further, the requested corridor enhancements will further Maryland's efforts toward Environmental Stewardship, by having a positive effect on air quality through easing congestion and substantially reducing vehicle idle time in traffic.
-As with the full US 301 Corridor improvement project, these improvement are of increasing importance as the truck traffic increases and continues to impact the issues of non-attainment for air quality standards in the Washington D.C. region.
+As with the full US 301 Corridor improvement project, these improvement are of increasing importance as the truck traffic increases and continues to impact the issues of non-attainment of air quality standards in the Washington D.C. region.

-4. MD 5 Bus./MD 925 Corridor Improvements - To improve mobility, and in concert with the implementation of the County's Waldorf Urban Design Study, we are requesting the construction of roadway improvements along MD 5 Business and MD 925 within the new Urban Mixed-Use/TOD Zoning District.
+4. MD 5 Business/MD 925 Corridor Improvements - As a direct action to improve mobility, and in concert with implementation of the County's Waldorf Urban Redevelopment Corridor (WURC), we have requested the construction of roadway improvements along MD 5 Business and MD 925 within the new Urban Zoning District for mixed-use Transit Oriented Development (TOD).
 Consistent with the Waldorf Urban Design Guidelines and the County's Urban Road Standards, we seek to reconstruct these roadways as Urban Arterials with bicycle and pedestrian accommodations to assist the County in creating the planned walkable, transit-oriented community.
-This project would consist of improvements to the intersection of MD 5 Bus., MD 925, and Old Washington Road, including ADA compliant crosswalks and sidewalks, roadway widening, capacity enhancements, turn lanes, signal reconstruction, and stormwater management improvements.
+We are grateful for the partial funding of improvements which are currently under construction.
+The funded project consists of improvements to the intersection of MD 5 Business, MD 925, and Old Washington Road, including ADA compliant crosswalks and sidewalks, roadway widening, capacity enhancements, a northbound right-turn lane, signal reconstruction, and stormwater management improvements.
 These improvements will dovetail with the County's planned improvements along Old Washington Road to the north.
-To bring these improvements to fruition, the County is willing to work with the State on property acquisition as needed.
+To augment these improvements, we request that the State provide additional turn lane and pedestrian improvements on the east-bound approach of MD 5 Business, to further complete the reconstruction of the intersection consistent with the Waldorf Urban Design.
+As always, the County is willing to work with the State on property acquisition as needed.

-Consistency with the County Comprehensive Plan: The MD 5 Bus./MD 925 Corridor Improvements Project is consistent with the following specific 'Comp Plan' goals: Goal 5.1 Maintain and enhance the existing quality of the road system to assure an acceptable level of service; and, Goal 5.4 Develop a circulation system that encourages the separation of through and local traffic.
+Consistency with the County Comprehensive Plan: The MD 5 Bus./MD 925 Corridor Improvements project is consistent with the following specific 'Comp Plan' goals: Goal 5.1 Maintain and enhance the existing quality of the road system to assure an acceptable level of service; and, Goal 5.4 Develop a circulation system that encourages the separation of through and local traffic.
 Since this project works toward the planned improvements in the Waldorf Sub-Area/Urban Design Area, the project is specifically consistent with the following Transportation-Land Use Goals of the County's Comprehensive Plan: Goal 5.6 Concentrate development density and intensity in mixed use districts and in the Urban Core to help limit and manage the spread of traffic congestion and encourage and support alternate modes of transportation; Goal 5.7 Plan improvements to the overall County transportation network to correspond to, and support the overall land use plan; Goal 5.8 Develop and coordinate land use and transportation improvements that focus on reducing the imbalance of jobs/housing in Charles County; and, Goal 5.9 Concentrate transportation improvements in the form of new roads and transit systems which support new development in the Development District and in Town Centers.